lolloden/Async-Scraper-with-proxy-/README.md

 Async web scraper with proxy rotation in Python.

-This is a simple web scraper in Python.
+This is a simple web scraper in Python using aiohttp and BeautifulSoup modules.
-It uses aiohttp and BeautifulSoup modules.
+Since i am relatively new to Python i consider this project as an in-depth study on async programming.
 The program is based on tutorials i've found online + answers from stackoverflow.com mixed all together.
 I mention some of them:
 - NeuralNine's Rotating Proxies For Web Requests in Python (https://www.youtube.com/watch?v=FbtCl9jJyyc)